openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-5-review/wizard-review.md

 ![alert toast notification](img/alert-toast-notification.png)

 After the user is done with re-editing the VM details, the status of VM in the list view will be updated and shown as 'creating'.
+To summarize, users can go back and change anything they want while the Wizard is "opened" but as soon as they close it they edit through the details pages.

 ![VM is fixed and creating](img/fixed-and-creating.png)